sinitsinmike/ZX-ESPectrum-Wiimote/README.md

 **LATEST UPDATES: Better CPU / Video tasks sync, allowing partial support of multicolor modes.
 Preliminary realtime .tap file loading support.
 Use new option in menu to select .tap file and F6,F7 to start/stop tape.**

-An emulation of the ZX-Spectrum computer on an ESP32 chip with VGA output based on bitluni's driver, with PS/2 keyboard support, using a Wiimote as input device, based on bigw00d's driver.
+An emulation of the ZX-Spectrum computer on an Lilygo TTGo VGA32.

-There are per-game customizable (through simple text files) correspondences from Wiimote keys to Spectrum keys.
+Just connect an VGA monitor, a PS/2 keyboard, and power via microUSB.

-Please watch the [project video on YouTube](https://youtu.be/ROthljwC5OA) (spanish audio, english subtitles).
+Please watch the [project video on YouTube](https://youtu.be/GXHBrQVTfBw) (spanish audio, english subtitles).

+Quick start from PlatformIO:
+- Clone this repo and Open from VSCode/PlatFormIO
+- Copy your SNA files to /data/sna
+- Execute task: Upload File System Image
+- Execute task: Upload
+- Enjoy

-If you have a LilyGo TTGo VGA32, please check the [lilygo-ttgo-vga32 branch](https://github.com/dcrespo3d/ZX-ESPectrum-Wiimote/tree/lilygo-ttgo-vga32).
+If you have an ESP32 other than LilyGo TTGo VGA32, please check the [master branch](https://github.com/dcrespo3d/ZX-ESPectrum-Wiimote).

 This is a fork of the [ZX-ESPectrum](https://github.com/rampa069/ZX-ESPectrum) project, based on it, but with some enhancements.